Meet Our Team

-Learning + Member Engagement Manager
+Learning + Member Engagement Director

+Danna is a nonprofit strategy leader and community organizer.
+She has played various roles in organizations within the Muslim community throughout California and is passionate about leadership development, capacity building, and movement building.
+Previously, she served as the first full-time staff member for MSA West where she led strategy & organizational development.
 Danna is a UC Davis alumna, where she majored in International Relations, minored in Spanish, and was active in leadership roles on campus that worked to mobilize and support marginalized communities.
-She sits on the Board of A Continuous Charity (California chapter) and is an advisor for MSA West.
-She currently lives in San Jose with her husband and in her free time can be found exploring coffee shops and spending quality time with her family.
+She sits on the board of A Continuous Charity (California chapter) and is an advisor for MSA West.
+She lives in San Jose with her husband and in her free time can be found exploring coffee shops and spending quality time with her family.

+Alan is a community advocate and grassroots organizer based in Downtown San Jose.
 Originally from San Leandro, CA, Alan is a proud graduate of San José State University (SJSU), with a B.S. in Business Management and Administration.
-As the Founding Co-Chair of the Filipino Alumni Network (FAN), Alan continues to remain involved with his alma mater.
-It is his hope that FAN can act as a valuable resource to help strengthen SJSU’s Filipinx college-to-career pipeline.
-In his free time, he also takes great pride in being a long-time boba aficionado, avid news junkie, and newfound AMC A-list Stubs Member.
+As the Founding Co-Chair of the Filipino Alumni Network, Alan continues to remain involved with his alma mater.
+Additionally, Alan has furthered his community work as an Organizer with LEAD Filipino, serving on the City of San Jose’s Transportation Equity Task Force, and serving on the Board of Directors for the South University Neighborhood (SUN) Association.
+In his free time, he also takes great pride in being a long-time boba aficionado, avid news junkie, and AMC A-list Stubs Member.

 Chief Executive Officer